The Shocking Secrets Behind The Structures Of The Plasma Membrane And Cytoskeleton You Never Knew

 • Provide a README that documents software versions, font licenses, color profiles, and any custom scripts (e.g., the Python script used for the diffusion heat map).

-By doing so, you future‑proof the illustration against software obsolescence and give other researchers the exact assets needed to reproduce or extend your visual narrative The details matter here..
+By doing so, you future‑proof the illustration against software obsolescence and give other researchers the exact assets needed to reproduce or extend your visual narrative And that's really what it comes down to..

 22. A Real‑World Success Story